zulip/zulip-mobile/docs/debugging.md

 much the same way you would a web app.
 This provides you with prettily formatted debug messages and helpful additional information.

-To use it, start your app in the emulator.
+To use it, start your app.
+(Either in the emulator, or see [here][chrome-devtools-device] for additional instructions to do this on a physical device.)
 Then, [open the Developer Menu][dev-menu].
 Here, select "Debug JS Remotely".
 This will open a new tab in your browser, at http://localhost:8081/debugger-ui .
 Go to this tab and open the developer console.

 This console will show all console debug output from your app, which means that you can debug the app with statements like